masha-masha/frontend-project-12/README.md

 The project consists of a client-side application built with React and a server-side application that uses sockets for real-time communication.
 Redux is used for managing the application state.
 ### Features
-• Real-time chat with multiple users
+* Real-time chat with multiple users
-• User authentication and authorization
+* User authentication and authorization
-• Adding, deleting and renaming channels
+* Adding, deleting and renaming channels
-• Sending messages
+* Sending messages

+### Requirements:
+* Nodejs v21.00
+* npm v10.8.0

 ## Installation and Running

 1. *Install Node.js and npm*